ktravers/ktravers.github.io/_posts/2015-04-25-dynamic-duos-dependent-select-with-jquery-and-rails.md

 end
 ```

-ActivityParks belong to one Park and one Activity.
+An ActivityPark belongs to one Park and one Activity.

 ```ruby
 class ActivityPark < ActiveRecord::Base